hbc/Intro-to-R-QMB/lessons/02_introR-syntax-and-data-structures.md

 	df

 Upon inspection of our dataframe, we see that although the species vector was a character vector, it automatically got converted into a factor inside the data frame (the removal of quotation marks).
-We will show you how to change the default behavior of a function in the next lesson.

 *Note that you can view your data.frame object by clicking on its name in the `Environment` window.*